espocrm/documentation/administration/email-fetching.md

 ##Personal Email Accounts

 Users can setup their own email accounts that are needed to be monitored.
 Emails > Top Right Dropdown Menu > Personal Email Accounts.
 Administrator also can manage users' email accounts.

+##Email Filters

+Allow to filter incoming emails according to specified criteria.
+E.g. if you don't need notification messages sent by some application be imported to EspoCRM you can create filter to make EspoCRM to skip them.

+Admin can create global filters, applied to all email accounts, leaving `Parent` field empty.
+Users can create filters for only own personal email account.